Jonas Mačiulis: National team career

 Mačiulis was a member of numerous Lithuanian junior national teams.
 He played at the 2001 FIBA Europe Under-16 Championship.
 He won a silver medal at the 2003 FIBA Under-19 World Cup, a bronze medal at the 2004 FIBA Europe Under-20 Championship, a silver medal at the 2005 FIBA Europe Under-20 Championship, and a gold medal at the 2005 FIBA Under-21 World Cup.

 As a member of the senior men's Lithuanian national basketball team, Mačiulis played at the EuroBasket 2007, where the Lithuanians claimed bronze medals.
 In the 2008 Summer Olympics, he took 4th place.
 In the 2010 FIBA World Championship, he won a bronze medal.
 In the EuroBasket 2013, Lithuania was runner-up, and Mačiulis played one of the best games of his career with national team, in the semi-finals against Croatia.

 He was also a member of Lithuania's team at the EuroBasket 2009 and the 2012 Summer Olympics.
 He also played at the EuroBasket 2015.
 On 13 September 2015, in the eighth-finals game against Georgia, Mačiulis lead his team to an 85–81 win, posting tremendous numbers: 34 points, 6 rebounds, 3 assists, 4 steals, and 2 blocks.
 The Lithuanian team later won its second consecutive EuroBasket silver medal, and Mačiulis was included into the All-Tournament Team, after averaging 13.8 points, 6.3 rebounds, and 1.9 steals per game.
 His teammate, Jonas Valančiūnas, also made the All-Tournament Team.

+Post-playing career

+Following his retirement, Mačiulis became a consultant for Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).
+On 10 June 2022, he was named sports director of Nevėžis.

+On 18 November 2024, Mačiulis was appointed general manager of Lietkabelis Panevėžys.